atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/CONFIGURATION.md

 kubectl get svc -n kube-monitoring
 ```

 Out of the box Grafana is shipped with a dozen of Kubernetes dashboards which you can use to monitor pods health.
+You can also create own custom configmaps labeled `grafana_dashboard=dc_monitoring`, and Grafana sidecar will automatically import them.

 ## Product specific configuration